Learning to Find Proofs and Theorems by Learning to Refine Search Strategies: The Case of Loop Invariant Synthesis: Approach

 \subsection{Expressing Search Strategies as Nondeterministic Programs}

 The search strategy we followed for the example above can be formalized as a nondeterministic program, which is shown in Figure~\ref{fig:simplified-solver}.
 As a nondeterministic program, it features a \texttt{choose} operator that takes a list of objects as an input and selects one of them nondeterministically.
-A nondeterministic program can be refined into a deterministic one by providing an external oracle to implement the \texttt{choice} operator.
+A nondeterministic program can be refined into a deterministic one by providing an external oracle to implement the \texttt{choose} operator.
 It also defines a search tree that can be explored with or without a guiding heuristic.
+In this work, we use neural networks to implement such oracles and guiding heuristics.

-In addition, a key operation in this strategy is to infer missing assumptions under which a currently failing proof obligation would hold.
-This form of reasoning is called \emph{abductive reasoning} and it is fundamental in the way humans search for proofs.
-It is implemented as an \texttt{abduct} procedure that takes a formula as an input and returns either \texttt{Valid} or a list of abduction candidates.
-For example, the \texttt{abduct} procedure fails to prove the implication $x \ge 0 \rightarrow x + y \ge 1$ but may suggest $y \ge 1$, $x < 0$ and $y \ge 1$ as possible missing assumptions.
-The \texttt{abduct} procedure may itself be nondeterministic and rely on the \texttt{choose} operator internally.
-The use of abductive reasoning for theorem proving and loop invariant synthesis specifically has been proposed in the past \cite{dillig2013inductive,echenim2019ilinva}.
-However, abduction is hard \cite{DBLP:journals/jacm/EiterG95} and hard to scale in the absence of good heuristics to rank and filter abduction candidates.
+In addition, a key aspect of this strategy is to infer missing assumptions under which a currently failing proof obligation would hold.
+This form of reasoning is called \emph{abductive reasoning} and it is fundamental in the way humans search for proofs~\cite{meyer2010abduction,polya2004solve}.
+It is implemented in a separate \texttt{abduct} procedure that takes a formula as an input and returns either \texttt{Valid} or a list of abduction candidates.
+For example, the \texttt{abduct} procedure fails to prove the implication $x \ge 0 \rightarrow x + y \ge 1$ but may suggest $x + y \ge 1$, $x < 0$ and $y \ge 1$ as possible missing assumptions.
+The use of abductive reasoning for theorem proving and loop invariant synthesis specifically has been proposed in the past \cite{DBLP:conf/oopsla/DilligDLM13,DBLP:conf/frocos/EchenimPS19}.
+However, abduction procedures are hard to implement~\cite{DBLP:journals/jacm/EiterG95} and typically only available for specific decidable theories.
+Also, using them in proof search tends to scale poorly in the absence of good heuristics to rank and filter abduction candidates.
+Our proposed framework makes abductive reasoning practical by addressing both issues: it allows leveraging self-learned guidance to select abduction candidates and it allows implementing abduction procedures as nondeterministic programs that are amenable to learning themselves.

 Another notable feature of the strategy in Figure~\ref{fig:simplified-solver} is the use of the \texttt{reward} operator on line~\ref{line:reward-ex} to incentivize finding short invariants (short proofs are desirable in general as they tend to be easier to check, interpret and generalize).
 The \texttt{reward} operator can be used multiple times and at any point of the strategy execution.
 An implicit reward of 1 or -1 is emitted when the strategy successfully returns or fails respectively.
 An optimal execution of a nondeterministic strategy is one that maximizes the cumulative amount of collected rewards.
 In this example, we bound the maximal invariant size penalty in such a way to ensure that finding a proof is always rewarded more than failing at doing so.